This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-To sum up, by choosing to sell in mainland China, MAC Cosmetics must have their products tested on animals when required by law, like when selling in China.
+To sum up, by choosing to sell in mainland China, MAC Cosmetics must have its products tested on animals when required by law, like when selling in China.
 Therefore, we would NOT consider MAC to be a cruelty-free brand.

 Currently, MAC Cosmetics is on our List of Brands to Avoid – Animal Tested.